rmpaltanwale/o2c-odoo16-project/README.md

 The sales orders having been created, the next step is to validate them.
 Click on the delivery button with the truck symbol on it.

+Once a Sales Order was confirmed, Odoo automatically generated a Delivery Order.
+Here’s how I processed each one:

+1. Opened the Delivery Order by clicking the truck icon on the Sales Order.

 ![delivery button](./Screenshots/Delivery_symbol.png)

+2. Verified the Demand and Reserved quantities in the Operations tab.

+3. Updated the Done column to match the demand - ensuring accurate stock movement.

+4. Clicked Validate to finalize delivery.

 This opens the delivery order form.